Home / Hedgerow Guide /

 The young seed pods, called ‘cheeses’, can be collected and nibbled while out walking and have a nutty flavour.

-The flowers can be used in salads where they will impart no flavour but add a splash of colour.
+The flowers can be used in salads where they will impart no flavour but add a bright splash of colour.

 Immature seeds pods are often called ‘cheeses’ can be eaten raw as a nibble and have a pleasant nutty flavour.
 They can also be lightly steamed and served as a vegetable.
 Mallow cheeses can be steamed, lightly